sformel/bio_mobilization_workshop/index.md

 share them with those you want to work with to share data.

 **When:**
-April 22-23, 2024.
+November 4-6, 2025.
-April 24th will be an optional day to attend for Workshop Participants if they require additional help.
+November 6th will be an optional day to attend for Workshop Participants if they require additional help.

 **Requirements:**